Lugano Ticino, Switzerland Travel Guide

 Michelin-starred dining for a truly special occasion, blending Swiss and Mediterranean tastes.

-Perfect for a sweet treat on a warm day.
+Ideal for a sweet treat on a warm day.

-Many have outdoor seating for people-watching.
+Many of them feature alfresco seating for people-watching.